escoo1/rag-chatbot/README.md

 ## Prerequisites
 * In order to run the application with Docker, you need to install Docker Desktop on Windows systems.
-If you have a MacOS client or Linux based system, you have to isntall Docker with the respective setups.
+If you have a MacOS client or a Linux based system, you have to isntall Docker with the respective setups/installers.
-* Please note that in order for Docker to run correctly on your system you need to activate CPU virtualization (WSL, Hyper-V etc.).
+* Please note that in order for Docker to run correctly on your system you need to activate a virtualization technology (WSL, Hyper-V etc.).
-* It is possible that you need to activate virtualization in your BIOS.
+* It is possible that you need to activate CPU virtualization in your BIOS!

 ## Setup Guide: RAG Chatbot – Swiss Law Assistant